The judging panel for heat eleven were Mickie Most, Clifford Davis, Arthur Askey and Tony Hatch and the show was once again hosted by Derek Hobson.

 - Maximillion (escapologist)

-This heat saw joint winners with the judges unable to split Jim Cleary & Davies and Kenny Bee so both progressed to the second All Winners show on 4 January 1975.
+This heat saw joint winners with the judges unable to split vocal duo Jim Cleary & Davies, who sang an original song, and comedian Kenny Bee so both progressed to the second All Winners show on 4 January 1975.

 Vocalist Peter Crane won the viewer’s vote and would appear again in a Viewer’s Winners show on 1 February 1975.

 29 year-old Derby comedian Kenny Bee was a familiar sight in the clubs around the Derbyshire, Nottingham and North of England areas having started in the show business world as a singer and guitarist with the Ray McVay Orchestra at the Derby Locarno.
 In 1972 he had a very successful season as a compere at Butlin’s Holiday Camp, Minehead.
 In the late 1970s Kenny also served on the committee of the East Midlands Branch of Equity.

 Blooblo were one of London’s East End top soul showbands.
 The band, from Hackney, were formed in 1972 from a combination of a Wast Indian Reggae Band and an Anglo/Australian Jazz Rock band.